 Deadline: March 1st

-The Oregon Student Assistance Corporation’s (OSAC) catalog features over 500 possible scholarships for first generation students, especially the William D. and Ruth D. Roy Scholarship.
-Receiving this $1,000 award involves graduating from high school, living in Oregon, enrolling at least half-time at Portland State University or Oregon State University, holding a 2.7 GPA or higher, and being the first in their family to pursue a degree.
+The Oregon Student Assistance Corporation’s catalog features over 500 possible scholarships for first generation students.
+One such scholarship is the William D. and Ruth D. Roy Scholarship.
+To receive this $1,000 award you must graduate from high school and live in Oregon.
+You must also enroll at least half-time at Portland State University or Oregon State University.
+You must have a 2.7 GPA or higher and be the first in your family to pursue a degree.
 Preference is given to engineering and technology majors.

 Contact